Disneyland Resort 2027: The Complete Guide to What’s New, When to Go, and How to Plan

 Crowds: Summer season begins.
 Crowds build, particularly on weekends.
 School lets out in most states by mid-June, and the resort gets noticeably busier.

 Weather: Warm and sunny.
-Highs in the upper 70s to low 80s°F. June Gloom (morning coastal overcast) is common early in the month but burns off.
-Much drier and more comfortable than the Florida summer heat.
+Highs in the upper 70s to low 80s°F. June Gloom is common early in the month but burns off.

-Events: No major ticketed events, though Disneyland After Dark events occasionally fall in this window.
-Check for any announced special evenings.
+Events: No major ticketed events confirmed yet, though Disneyland After Dark events occasionally fall in this window.

 July

 Crowds: High.
 Peak summer season.
 Independence Day (July 4, Sunday in 2027) is one of the biggest single-day crowd events of the year.
-Truth be told, Magic Kingdom in Florida has nothing on Disneyland on the 4th of July.
-The surrounding days are also extremely busy.
+Worth knowing: Disney World and Disneyland have both trended toward lighter-than-expected summer crowds in recent years, so don’t assume the absolute worst, but the week surrounding the holiday itself is still reliably busy.

-Events: No major ticketed events beyond standard summer programming.
+Events: No major ticketed events beyond standard summer programming confirmed yet.

 August